SEO Friendly Shopping Carts

 Shopping Cart Success

 Our first custom Shopping Cart was a massive success.
-The first of its type and an industry disrupter.
+The first of its type.
+An industry disrupter.
+We have had follow-on successes that have also disrupted industries.

 The single most important factor in success is your idea.
 If you pick the right idea in the right niche with "barriers to entry" your chances of success improve dramatically.